uktrade/iigb-beta-content/content/beta/regions/west-midlands/proof-points/investors/en_US.md

 ---
 title: Investors attracted to the West Midlands
-borderColour: yellow
+link: investors attracted to the West Midlands
 ---
-The West Midlands attracted 151 FDI projects in 2016-17.
+The West Midlands attracted 151 FDI projects in 2016 to 2017.
-DIT region team